-Income before income taxes for the U.S. and Latin America operations segment decreased by \$210.9 million, or 32.2%, and increased by \$31.4 million, or 5.0%, in 2015 and 2014, respectively.
-The decrease in income before income taxes in 2015 was primarily due to adverse claims experience in both the individual and group lines of business as well as changes in the value of the embedded derivatives associated with reinsurance treaties structured on a modeo or funds withheld basis.
+Income before income taxes for the U.S. and Latin America operations segment increased by \$210.7 million, or 47.5%, and decreased by \$210.9 million, or 32.2%, in 2016 and 2015, respectively.
+The increase in 2016 was driven by changes in the value of the embedded derivatives associated with reinsurance treaties structured on a mode or funds withheld basis, improved claims experience in the Traditional segment, and higher investment income due to a higher invested asset base, driven largely by acquisitions of in force blocks late in 2015.
+The decrease in income before income taxes in 2015 was primarily due to adverse claims experience in both the individual and group lines of business as well as changes in the value of the embedded derivatives associated with reinsurance treaties structured on a mode or funds withheld basis.